 Step 2.
-Choose wisely
+Choose jobs wisely

 Although there are thousands of jobs available in Canada, do not apply for all of them.
 Be selective with which jobs you are not only qualified for but also which companies you aspire to work for.
 Remember, recruiters receive hundreds of applications for job listings so applying for a post that you are not qualified for will only see your application in the rejected pile or resumes.

 Step 3.
-Follow up
+Follow up on applications

 It is a common practice to follow up on applications or feedback after interviews.
 Recruiters are extremely busy and there are times where they may not get around to responding to all applicants.
 It also shows your potential new employer how interested you are in getting the job.